Identification of Risks and Opportunities from Natural Capitals (TNFD Scenario Analysis)

 Identification of risks and opportunities for the NRI Group based on LEAP analysis

+Based on these results, further examination has been conducted from FY2023 onward to identify nature-related risks and opportunities.
 During the Locate and Evaluate stages, the NRI Group's relationship of dependence and impact on nature, including geographical information, was investigated in more detail.
-Using tools such as ENCORE, it was found that the NRI Group primarily impacts nature through waste disposal, and greenhouse gas emissions in Data Centers and offices.
+NRI employed ENCORE, guided by TNFD principles, to thoroughly assess its nature-related dependencies and impacts across business activities.
+The results are presented as a heat map.
+As a result, it was found that the NRI Group primarily impacts nature through water usage, waste disposal, and greenhouse gas emissions in Data Centers and offices.
 In particular, it was confirmed that the Data Centers are highly dependent on water resources.
 The detailed impact of greenhouse gas emissions is as described in the previously mentioned TCFD scenario analysis.
-Regarding water usage and waste disposal, the amounts are minimal compared to overall regional usage and disposal, and it is currently believed that the NRI Group's operations alone do not significantly alter the state of nature.
-In addition, some of the NRI Group's sites are adjacent to wildlife conservation areas, but there has been no immediate impact on these areas due to the Group's operations.
-The impact on nature at these sites will continue to be monitored closely.

 In the Assess stage, considering the interactions and dependencies/impact on nature mentioned above, a scenario analysis was conducted to understand the potential future risks and opportunities for the NRI Group.
 The following risks and opportunities were identified as a result of the analysis.